All about box turtles

 Scutes on the top shell (carapace) and internal organs (Titimaster / Wiki; CC BY-SA 3.0)

 They breathe differently, too.
 Their lungs are large and located above all the other organs.
 Where a mammal’s ribs move in and out with each breath, the turtle’s are fixed in place.
-To compensate, turtles have thin muscles that compress and relax the lungs to move air in and out.
+To compensate, they have thin muscles that compress and relax the lungs to move air in and out.

 Shell